jeremylo/ethical-voice/README.md

 The hope is that this could provide an ethical way for respiratory disease researchers or doctors to gather invaluable speech and self-reported data from supporting and consenting patients.

+## Demo

+The app is currently live at [https://mydata.jezz.me/](https://mydata.jezz.me/).
+There is an anonymous login mode whereby anyone can test out the core functionality of the progressive web app without having been referred by a senior responsible officer of the demo system.

 ## Metrics gathered

 The focus of this project has been to devise a way to gather the following metrics: